-When do I have to quarantine or self-isolate?
+When to quarantine or self-isolate

-There is a difference between quarantine and isolation
+The difference between quarantine and isolation

 Quarantining as a contact person

 If you have had close contact with someone who tested positive for the coronavirus, it is expressly recommended that you stay at home for five days and avoid contact with others.
 The first full day of quarantine is the last day of contact with the infected person.
 It is also advisable to take daily (self) tests.

 For staff in healthcare facilities, senior citizens’ residences and residential nursing homes, outpatient care and rehabilitation facilities, daily testing with a rapid antigen test or an NAAT (Nucleic Acid Amplification Test) is mandatory before returning to work up to and including day five.

 Should I stay in quarantine longer if someone in my household becomes ill?

 If you are in quarantine because someone in your household has tested positive for coronavirus and then others in your household also become infected, the five-day quarantine period is not extended.
 The quarantine period counts from the day on which the first person in your household first showed symptoms.
 If you become infected, then you must self-isolate.

 Quarantine concerning children

 According to the recommendations published by the Robert Koch Institute, anyone with a high risk of having become infected should go into quarantine.
 This can be an entire family or an individual family member.
 No matter who is involved, all members of the household must adhere to important hygiene rules.
 Please note that quarantine at home poses a particular challenge for children, not least where distancing rules are concerned.
 Children in quarantine need special care and personalised, child-appropriate solutions.